 Trump touts manufacturing on trip to Wisconsin, where he lags Biden in polls

-President Donald Trump, trailing in national opinion polls ahead of the November election, will visit a shipbuilding facility in Wisconsin on Thursday to tout his record on manufacturing and shore up support in the politically crucial state.
-Trump will visit Fincantieri Marinette Marine, a naval construction company in Marinette, after making an initial stop in Green Bay to take part in a town hall meeting with Fox News.
+President Donald Trump, trailing in national opinion polls ahead of the November election, visited a shipbuilding facility in Wisconsin on Thursday to tout his record on manufacturing and shore up support in the politically crucial state.
+Trump went to Fincantieri Marinette Marine, a naval construction company in Marinette, after making an initial stop in Green Bay to take part in a town hall meeting with Fox News.

-The U.S. Navy in April awarded Italy's Fincantieri a $5.5 billion contract to build its newest class of warships known as frigates, something Trump lauded in a tweet as he arrived in the Midwestern state.
-Trump is well behind former Vice President Joe Biden, the presumptive Democratic presidential nominee, in polls in Wisconsin, a state Trump won narrowly in 2016.
+The U.S. Navy in April awarded Italy's Fincantieri a $5.5 billion contract to build its newest class of warships known as frigates, something Trump lauded in a post on Twitter as he arrived in the Midwestern state.
+Trump is well behind former Vice President Joe Biden, the presumptive Democratic nominee, in polls in Wisconsin, a state Trump won narrowly in 2016.

 The two trips this week have been official, White House-led trips rather than campaign-sponsored ones, but the choice of states was not coincidental.
-Trump's official return to the campaign trail on Saturday in Oklahoma drew attention for underwhelming crowd size, spurring officials to rethink his signature rallies.
+Trump's official return to the campaign trail on Saturday in Oklahoma drew attention for the underwhelming size of the crowd, spurring officials to rethink his signature rallies.

 ALSO READ